A 2Cat-inspired model structure for double categories: 2Cat -enrichment of the model structure on DblCat

-As we mentioned before, a Gray tensor product for $\DblCat$ is introduced by B\"ohm in~\cite{Bohm}.
-In the same vein as in the $2$-categorical case, the corresponding hom-double categories make use of the notions of horizontal and vertical pseudo transformations, and modifications between them, described in \cref{def:pseudohortransf}.
+As we mentioned before, a Gray tensor product for double categories is introduced by B\"ohm in~\cite{Bohm}.
+In the same vein as in the $2$-categorical case, the corresponding internal homs make use of the notions of horizontal and vertical pseudo natural transformations, and modifications between them, which were described in \cref{def:pseudohortransf}.

 \begin{prop}[{\cite[\S 3]{Bohm}}] There is a symmetric monoidal structure on $\DblCat$ given by the Gray tensor product

 Moreover, this monoidal structure is closed: for all double categories $\AA$, $\BB$, and $\bC$, there is an isomorphism